-Follow me is a feature in high end drones that allows you to pick a moving point of interest like a moving person or cyclist and have the drone follow him around recording great aerial shots.
-It works by locking on to the remote controller’s GPS location.
+Follow me is a feature in high-end drones that allows you to pick a moving point of interest, like a moving person or cyclist, and have the drone follow him around, recording great aerial shots.
+It works by locking on the remote controller’s GPS location.

 How Follow Me mode works?

 Most modern drones have onboard GPS that can help them accurately position themselves.
-When in the follow me mode, the drones locks on to your phone’s GPS location and when the phone moves (along with you), the drone moves as well and follow you around.
+When in the follow me mode, the drone locks on to your phone’s GPS location, and when the phone moves (along with you), the drone moves as well and follow you around.